industrial-edge/notifier-getting-started/docs/Installation.md

 ![5_4](graphics/Notifier_iOS_choose_connection.PNG)

-Enter the login data from your Edge and tap "Login" to confirm the data.
+Enter the login data from your Edge and click "Login" to confirm the data.

 ![5_5](graphics/Notifier_iOS_add_connection_login_data.PNG)